 Specifically, risk assessments are made for IT and OT systems, necessary technical measures are taken, and monitoring is carried out 24 hours a day, 365 days a year at dedicated IT and OT monitoring centers.
 In addition to an emergency response system established in preparation for incidents, we are continuing to provide drills for how to respond to cyber attacks as well as relevant training for employees.

-We are gathering information about cyber attacks that occur outside our Company and the latest security information through, for example, the activities of the Japan Electricity Information Sharing and Analysis Center (JE-ISA\), which is an organization that undertakes the sharing and analysis of cyber attack information among electric power businesses.
+We are gathering information about cyber attacks that occur outside the Company and the latest security information inside and outside Japan through, for example, the activities of the Japan Electricity Information Sharing and Analysis Center (JE-ISAC\), an organization that undertakes the sharing and analysis of cyber attack information from electric power businesses.
 Moreover, countermeasures are reviewed as needed.